Wales and Northern Ireland

 monitor the outcomes of the learning offer to enable learners to better understand where that learning could take them.

 Each full-time programme is designed with the same structure in mind, but will have its own specification dependent on type and level of programme.
 Each programme typically consists of four components, namely: a core, main qualification(s), community learner industry focus (CLIF) and work experience.
-In most vocational programmes, the main qualification would normally be an approved diploma or extended diploma but there is flexibility to combine up to four smaller qualifications.
+In most programmes, the main qualification would normally be an approved diploma or extended diploma but there is flexibility to combine up to four smaller qualifications.
 This does not include any qualifications which are part of the core or the CLIF.

 The Qualifications in